-Two chapters into the new novel and his main character goes missing… Desperate, crime writer Drew Hackett flies to Italy to find private detective, Dexter Cathcart, caught up in a mystery of his own.
-The writer coerces him back into the novel, but Cathcart nurtures literary pretensions himself and threatens Hackett’s control of the plot.
+Two chapters into the new novel and his main character goes missing… Desperate, crime writer Mack Hannah flies to Italy to find private detective, Dexter Cathcart, caught up in a mystery of his own.
+The writer coerces him back into the novel, but Dexter nurtures literary pretensions himself and threatens Mack’s control of the plot.
 The detective wants murders, the writer wants none.

 With his detective back on the case – the elusive executor of a will, a suspicious house fire, a ‘tell-all’ memoir and political intrigue – the writer becomes seduced by the detective’s own mystery around the journal of a murdered poet.
 He begins re-creating the doomed poet’s final year, but his attempt to have the journal translated threatens disaster.

-Writing Between the Lines explores the volatile interdependence of writer and character, and probes the boundaries between what we imagine is real and what we think is imagined.
+Writing Between the Lines explores the volatile interdependence of a writer and his main character, and probes the boundaries between what we imagine is real and what we think is imagined.

 ✽ ✽ ✽